marcusbritanicus/NewBreeze/plugins/README.md

 I will be removing it in the next release: NewBreeze v3.0.0

 **NBPreviewInterface** is deprecated.
 Please do not use it to write plugins.
+**NBCrypt** is being removed in NB3-RC3.
+Inbuilt NBVault replaces it.